Potentash

 1. Overreliance on Google

 Googling has become part of our lifestyles.
 Google provides information on literally everything.
-As a result, people stopped striving to keep information in their brains because they can just Google it.
+As a result, people stopped striving to keep information in their brains because they could just Google it.
 This behaviour is actually harmful to your brain.
 Studies show that this habit leads to an inability to memorize lists in the correct order.
 Previously people memorized phone numbers, students put to memory a lot of information learnt in classrooms.
 Today, people don’t bother memorizing because they can get that information in a single click.
 This reduces the brain’s memory capacity.

 1. Sleep Deprivation